garyburke888/Music-Intervals-Memory-Match/README.md

 * All tiles are .png files, used as part of the mechanism to make tiles seem hidden at the start of the game (where the background of each tile is set to the same colour as the image.
 Once tiles are clicked, the background colour changes to make the image visible).

+### Audio

+* All audio files are .mp3 which are widely supported in all main browsers (Safari, Chrome, Edge, Firefox and Opera).

 # FEATURES

 * Responsive.